Table of Contents Show

+With the current economic expansion surpassing ten years and some potential headwinds on the horizon (e.g., tariff battles), some economists and others call for a slowdown.
+This is a potentially harmful development if you are a New York City real estate investor.
 Real estate is sensitive to the economic cycles, of course.
-During good times, people feel more confident and have access to borrowing to purchase their home.
-For move-up buyers, he or she can sell his or her property easier, too.
+During good times, people feel more confident and have access to borrowing to purchase their homes.
+For move-up buyers, they can sell their property easier, too.

 While no one has a crystal ball, keeping abreast of economic developments and the real estate market can help you take steps ahead of a downfall.